-The output in table 16 above demonstrates the combined means and standard deviations for each variable.
+The output in table 16 above demonstrated the combined means and standard deviations for each variable.
 Staff competency shows the highest mean of 3.818182 while information technology shows the lowest mean of 3.58961.
-The interpretation was that most of the respondents felt that staff competency has a higher impact on effective management of the budget as compared to the other variables.
+The interpretation was that most of the respondents felt that staff competency had a higher impact on effective management of the budget followed by government regulations and public participation respectively.